sgshulman/DGEM/README.md

 - iseed &mdash; initialization parameter for random number generator in Monte Carlo method

 DGEM parameters
+- fUseHEALPixGrid &mdash; defines the sphere grid type.
+Set True to use HEALPix grid ([Gorski et. al. 2005](#gorski2005)).
+  Otherwise, a grid based on a partition of a regular icosahedron is used
-- PrimaryDirectionsLevel &mdash; primary directions number is 5 * 4 ^ PrimaryDirectionsLevel
+- PrimaryDirectionsLevel &mdash; the primary directions grid parameter.
+If *fUseHEALPixGrid* is True the primary directions number is 20 * PrimaryDirectionsLevel ^ 2.
+Otherwise, it is 5 * 4 ^ PrimaryDirectionsLevel
-- SecondaryDirectionsLevel &mdash; primary directions number is 5 * 4 ^ SecondaryDirectionsLevel
+- SecondaryDirectionsLevel &mdash; the secondary directions grid parameter.
+If *fUseHEALPixGrid* is True the primary directions number is 20 * SecondaryDirectionsLevel ^ 2.
+Otherwise, it is  primary directions number is 5 * 4 ^ SecondaryDirectionsLevel
 - NumOfPrimaryScatterings &mdash; number of scatterings in every direction in the primary grid
 - NumOfSecondaryScatterings &mdash; number of scatterings in every direction in secondary grid
 - MonteCarloStart &mdash; number of scatterings of the photon package after which Monte Carlo